 Age assessment of unaccompanied children

-Age assessments in Belgium consist of scans of a person’s teeth, wrist and clavicle.
+Age assessment in Belgium consist of scans of a person’s teeth, wrist and clavicle.
+These scans allow to determine the developmental stages of a person’s bones and teeth.
+Thus, when the age of the applicant is unknown, it is estimated by comparing their development stage to that of persons in the reference study population.
 Following critiques around the accuracy of the medical test to establish the age of non-Western children by the Order of Physicians, a margin of error of 2 years is taken into account.
-This means that only a self-declared child who is tested to be 20 years of age will be registered as an adult.
+This means that only a self-declared child who is tested to be 20 years of age or above will be registered as an adult.

-The Council of State further decided that the Guardianship Service is not competent to assign a date of birth to the person who is declared minor following an age test, but for whom the margin of error of the age test results in a higher or lower age than the age declared.
-The Guardianship Service has declared that it will however not change its practice.
+The Council of State further decided that the Guardianship Service is not competent to assign a date of birth to the person who is declared a minor following an age test, but for whom the margin of error of the age test results in a higher or lower age than the age declared.
+The Guardianship Service stated it would no longer disregard the declared age of a minor, even if estimates as higher or lower than the margin of error.
+However, the Guardianship Service indicated that the difference between the declared age and the minimum age indicated by the margin of error needs to be reasonable.
+If a minor declared to be 13, and the age assessment indicates that the minor is 17, this is not considered a reasonable difference.
+In such a case, the Guardianship Service might still use the age indicated by the age assessment.

 The Council of State noted that it is the overall result that is relevant in age assessment decisions.
 This decision must be consistent and understandable in light of the individual tests carried out that are used to formulate an overall conclusion.
 The Court highlighted, inter alia, that an age determination below 18 was not excluded from the present examinations of the applicant’s hands and wrists and that it was thus unclear how the estimated age of 26.7 was determined.
 It therefore found the statement of reason to be inadequate and annulled the contested decision.